-Unit Title: Course Status: Junior Development Squad by application to coordinator , Course Availability: Full year course Course Outline: The Junior Excellence Program will expose students to a number of aquatic pursuits.
+Course Status: by application to coordinator

+Course Availability: Full year course

+Course Outline: The Junior Excellence Program will expose students to a number of aquatic pursuits.

 Students will be given expert coaching and tuition in surfing, lifesaving, kayaking, water polo and kite surfing by our aquatics teachers and invited professional coaches.
 Students may be competitive in one or more of these sports but they do not have to be.
+The Junior and internationally.

-The Junior Program is conducted within the timetable as a formal subject in Years 7, 8 and 9.
-Aquatics sports offer the opportunity to participate in competition throughout Australia and internationally.
+Program is conducted within the timetable as a formal subject in Years 7, 8 and 9.

+Aquatics sports offer the opportunity to participate in competition throughout Australia